Nea Salamis Famagusta FC: Ammochostos Epistrofi Stadium

 From 1974 to 1991 Nea Salamina used GSZ Stadium in Larnaca, Dasaki Stadium in Dasaki Achnas, Municipal Stadium in Deryneia and Antonis Papadopoulos Stadium in Larnaca.
-In 1991 the team built its own stadium, Ammochostos Stadium.
+In 1991 the team built its own stadium, Ammochostos Epistrofi Stadium.

-Ammochostos Stadium, owned by Nea Salamina in Larnaca, has a 5,000-seat capacity and is primarily used for football.
+Ammochostos Epistrofi Stadium, owned by Nea Salamina in Larnaca, has a 5,000-seat capacity and is primarily used for football.
 The club offices are in the same area.
 The stadium is named for the town of Famagusta (Αμμόχωστος; Ammochostos), the original home of Nea Salamina before the Turkish occupation, and was built in 1991 near the refugee camps.
 The decision to build the stadium was made in 1989; construction began in December of that year, and thanks to club supporters in Cyprus and abroad, the Cyprus Sports Organisation and volunteer labor, the stadium was completed on schedule.
 The first Nea Salamina Famagusta game in the new stadium was played on Saturday, 12 October 1991, against Evagoras Paphos.
 Nea Salamina won, 4–1.
 The stadium hosted the 1992 UEFA European Under-16 Championship final on 17 May 1992 between Germany and Spain, which Germany won 2–1.